-The wall mounted boiler must not be operated in open heating systems (oxygen permeation).
+The boiler must not be operated in open heating systems (open vented systems that could lead to oxygen ingress).
 The heating system must then be converted to a sealed system according to EN12828 or a system separation must be installed:

-Mount a separation (a plate heat exchanger for example) between the floor standing boiler and the heating system.
+Mount a separation (a plate heat exchanger for example) between the boiler and the heating system.